Azure/opendigitaltwins-dtdl/DTDL/v3/DTDL.mqtt.v1.md

 **Usable in DTDL version 3**

 The DTDL Mqtt extension enables a model to specify properties for an Interface that are relevant to communication via the MQTT pub/sub protocol.
-If a service supports the Mqtt extension, it recognizes and understands the Mqtt, Idempotent, and Indexed adjunct types and their defined properties if the Mqtt context is specified.
+If a service supports the Mqtt extension, it recognizes and understands the Mqtt, Idempotent, Cacheable, and Indexed adjunct types and their defined properties if the Mqtt context is specified.

 ## Mqtt context